 Includes import documentation and other requirements for both the U.S. exporter and foreign importer.

-To receive clearance for goods imported into Nigeria, traders must present a bill of lading, commercial invoice exit note, duly completed Form ‘M’ entry declaration, packing list, single goods declaration, and a product certificate.
+To receive clearance for goods imported into Nigeria, traders typically must present a bill of lading, commercial invoice, exit note, duly completed Form ‘M’ entry declaration, packing list, single goods declaration, and a product certificate.
 Until recently, the importer was also required to submit a combined certificate value & origin (CCVO).
 However, in line with international trading procedures and recommendations from stakeholders, the Central Bank of Nigeria (CBN) reviewed its trade transactions guidelines and replaced the CCVO with the simpler certificate of origin in April 2017.
 The revision also prescribes a 48-hour maximum processing time from the receipt of application.

-Nigeria’s Single Window Portal is a trade facilitation project of 12 GON agencies involved in the customs clearance process.
+Nigeria’s Single Window Portal is a trade facilitation project of 12 Nigerian government agencies involved in the customs clearance process.
 The Single Window Portal allows traders to access customs regulations online, submit customs documents electronically, track transaction status online, and submit electronic payments.
 The Single Window Portal can be accessed at: https://nigerianports.gov.ng/.
-The Nigeria Ports Authority (NPA) is also developing a Single Window Platform as part of projects in its pipeline. .he objective is to coordinate all port related and cargo clearance activities for a seamless and paperless operation.
+The Nigeria Ports Authority (NPA) is also developing a Single Window Platform as part of projects in its pipeline.
+The objective is to coordinate all port related and cargo clearance activities for a seamless and paperless operation.